trickstercache/trickster/docs/tracing.md

 The [example config](https://github.com/trickstercache/trickster/blob/v1.1.2/examples/conf/example.full.yaml#L508) has exhaustive examples of configuring Trickster for distributed tracing.

+## Context Propagation

+When tracing is enabled for a Backend, Trickster uses the W3C Trace Context and Baggage propagators.
+It extracts incoming `traceparent`, `tracestate`, and `baggage` headers from client requests and injects the active outbound origin request span into the proxied request.
+This lets downstream Origins continue the same distributed trace instead of starting an unrelated trace.

 ## Span List

 Trickster can insert several spans to the traces that it captures, depending upon the type and cacheability of the inbound client request, as described in the table below.